prestonnd/Cybersecurity-Bootcamp-Project-1/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:

 ---
 |-- ./ansible.cfg
 |-- ./deploy_dvwa.yml